MGDIS/data-repository/README.md

 # DATA REPOSITORY

-A simple service that save JSON object from HTTP request into SQL92 relational databases.
+A simple service that saves JSON object from HTTP to SQL92 relational databases.

 ## Resume